THE NEW CONTEXT

 Back to the Future

-The UN’s budget crisis deepens its challenges amid worsening climate disasters, rising conflicts, and Global South demands to reform the architecture of global governance.
-The resultant devastation of people’s lives and livelihoods is fueled by, and is deepening further, skyrocketing inequalities within and among countries.
+The UN's budget crisis deepens challenges amid climate disasters, conflicts, and reform demands.
+The devastation of lives fuels and worsens skyrocketing inequalities within and among countries.

 By Barbara Adams